 5.Customer Satisfaction Score (CSAT)

 Customer Satisfaction Score (CSAT) is a basic measurement of a customer’s satisfaction with a brand’s product and/or services.
 Marketers and brands can use CSAT to determine a customer’s level of satisfaction at key interaction times, such as the moment of purchase, the onboarding process, a support ticket exchange and a phone or digital conversation with customer service.

-How to Compute Customer Satisfaction Score
+How to Calculate Customer Satisfaction Score

 Like NPS, the customer satisfaction score requires a survey to measure it.
 But, you'll need to trigger this survey after a customer interaction, so you can get the most accurate response from your participant.
 Remember, this is one of the customer success metrics where you should analyze the customer's immediate reaction to individual experience, not their overall perception of your brand.

 Once you have your form set up, you can calculate CSAT by dividing the number of positive scores (scores six to 10) by the total number of scores you captured.
 Then, if you multiply your result by 100, you'll have the percentage of customers who are happy with their brand experience.